 Stripped to its essence, Keshtgar's complaint alleges nothing more than the assignment between MERS and U.S. Bank did not occur or is void.
-The note1 expressly allows the assignment.
 Significantly, neither MERS nor U.S. Bank, the parties to the assignment, are contesting its validity.
 Keshtgar admits in his opening brief that the loan has been "non-performing" since at least October 2011.
-Keshtgar fails to explain how he is aggrieved if U.S. Bank instead of MERS or the lender directs the trustee to foreclose.

 In Gomes v.
-Countrywide Home Loans, Inc., supra, 192 Cal.App.4th 1149, borrower brought a preemptive action to forestall foreclosure.
+Countrywide Home Loans, Inc. (2011) 192 Cal.App.4th 1149, borrower brought a preemptive action to forestall foreclosure.
 The borrower's complaint alleged that MERS had no authority to initiate foreclosure proceedings because the owner of the note did not authorize MERS to proceed.
-The loan servicer demured to the complaint.
+The loan servicer demurred to the complaint.
 The trial court sustained the demurrer without leave to amend and entered judgment for defendants.